-Valid passports or Chinese ID are needed to board the trains.
+Valid passports or Chinese ID, and paper tickets are needed to board the trains.
 We suggest that you arrive at the train station at least 1 hour before departure for enough time to go through security, find your waiting room, negotiate the ticket gate queue, and proceed to the platform to board the train.
 5 minutes before the train departs doors will close, and no more boarding will be allowed.

 - Adult: 20 kg